History of Camp Daggett

 camp-photo-gallery-bkgd

-Nestled on the west arm of beautiful Walloon Lake in Northern Michigan sits Camp Daggett, a nonprofit organization that has served generations of summer campers and outdoor enthusiasts since it was founded in 1925.
+Nestled on the west arm of picturesque Walloon Lake in Northern Michigan, Camp Daggett resides as a longstanding nonprofit organization with a rich history of serving generations of summer campers and outdoor enthusiasts since its establishment in 1925.

-An institution that has weathered the Great Depression and World War II, Camp Daggett’s longevity stems from its thoughtful staffing, purposeful motto, dedicated Board of Trustees, and facilities which have evolved to meet the changing needs of those we serve.
+Enduring through the challenges of the Great Depression and World War II, Camp Daggett attributes its longevity to strategic staffing, a purposeful motto, a dedicated Board of Trustees, and facilities that have adapted to meet the evolving needs of our community.

-In the late 1890s, Henry R. Daggett, a local business owner in Petoskey, would often take his Presbyterian Sunday School classes to a property he owned on Walloon Lake.
-A few decades later, in the fall of 1924, a woman named Harriet S. Harper—Henry Daggett’s daughter—donated that same 43-acre parcel of land to be used for a children’s summer camp.
-The following year, a Petoskey teacher named Walter J. MacMillan opened Camp Daggett on the donated property.
-“Mac,” as he was known, started with a traditional boys’ summer camp.
+In the late 1890s, Henry R. Daggett, a local business owner in Petoskey, often brought his Presbyterian Sunday School classes to a property he owned on Walloon Lake.
+Decades later, in the fall of 1924, Harriet S. Harper—Henry Daggett’s daughter—generously donated the same 43-acre parcel to establish a children’s summer camp.
+The following year, Petoskey teacher Walter J. MacMillan opened Camp Daggett on this donated property, starting with a traditional boys’ summer camp.

-According to Harriet Harper, her father believed strongly that “the children in a community are its richest assets, and its future depends upon the influencing of their lives for good.”
-It is the duty of Camp Daggett’s Board of Trustees, made of members appointed from local service clubs, to keep Henry Daggett’s beliefs alive.
+Harriet Harper shared that her father strongly believed “the children in a community are its richest assets, and its future depends upon influencing their lives for good.”
+The duty of Camp Daggett’s Board of Trustees, comprising members appointed from local service clubs, is to uphold Henry Daggett’s beliefs.

-Currently, the Board of Trustees consists of representatives from bi-county service organizations as well as at large representatives from Emmet and Charlevoix counties.
-Each member works hard to update their clubs and communities on Camp Daggett’s progress and to provide essential support so that camp may offer the best services possible to Northern Michigan children and community members.
+The current Board of Trustees includes representatives from bi-county service organizations and at-large representatives from Emmet and Charlevoix counties.
+Each member diligently updates their clubs and communities on Camp Daggett’s progress and provides essential support, ensuring the camp offers the best services to Northern Michigan children and community members.

-To honor Henry Daggett and Walter MacMillan’s passion for supporting youth, Camp Daggett has adopted and internalized the following mission statement, which rests at the heart of every camp activity:
+To honor Henry Daggett and Walter MacMillan’s passion for supporting youth, Camp Daggett has adopted the following mission statement, integral to every camp activity:

 Since 1925, Camp Daggett has cherished the tradition of providing quality character-building experiences through educational and recreational programs in a safe, fun environment.
 We serve all ages, with an emphasis on youth.